-Buyers and Homeowners in Alberta
+New Home Warranties for Buyers and Homeowners in Alberta

 Buying a new home is a big decision and one of the biggest investments you'll make.
-Before signing the agreement of purchase and sale, be sure your home is protected.
+Before signing the agreement of purchase and sale, be sure your new home is protected.
 Travelers Canada is a leader in warranty products for newly built homes.
 We work with approved builders who meet our rigorous criteria for quality and customer service.

 *New Home Warranty policies are underwritten by The Travelers Insurance Company of Canada.
 We do not offer New Home Warranty coverage in Québec.
 Warranty coverage is currently only offered in Alberta, British Columbia and Saskatchewan.

-Is your home covered?
+Is your new home covered under a warranty?

 A Travelers Canada New Home Warranty is only available for new homes built by a Travelers Canada approved builder.
 This includes homes ranging from custom-built single-famliy homes to a high-rise condo unit.
 It does not include partially renovated homes.
 Homes that are being substantially renovated (more than 75 percent of the home being new) also require warranty coverage under the Homeowners Protection Act and Regulations and may be covered.